 If you live somewhere where it rains a lot and you know you want your trail shoes to be waterproof, then the Oboz Arete BDry will be a great option for you.
 If you’re looking for more breathability and something you can wear comfortably in warmer climates, we recommend the non-waterproof Arete.

 Since all of my other hiking shoes are waterproof, the non-waterproof Arete provides breathability and functionality that my other shoes don’t provide.

 The Oboz Arete comes in both a mid and a low version.
 Which one is best really comes down to the terrain, the load you are carrying, and personal preference.

-While we haven’t tried the high-top version of the Arete ourselves, it seems like they’ve found the right balance of lightweight and breathable bolstered with ankle support, which provides more stability if you are carrying a heavy pack or hiking on uneven terrain.
+While I haven’t tried the mid-ankle version of the Arete ourselves, it seems like they’ve found the right balance of lightweight and breathability bolstered with ankle support, which provides more stability if you are carrying a heavy pack or hiking on uneven terrain.

 Why We Love Oboz

 We love Oboz because the people behind the brand are just as awesome as their shoes.
 Plus, as a brand, Oboz puts the planet first.
 They plant a tree for every pair of Oboz sold, and they donate shoes to nonprofits that help distribute them to people in need.